-I also quickly learned that it requires a great deal of knowledge; while I did have formal textile and fashion design training, I didn’t have any business training.
+I also quickly learned that it requires a great deal of knowledge; while I do have a formal textile and fashion design education, I didn’t have any business training.

-It requires a great deal of knowledge on the technical side of an e-commerce site.
-While platforms like Shopify do make it easier, the integration of Shopify with other platforms is complex.
+On the technical side, it requires a great deal of knowledge and patience to build a fully automated e-commerce site.
+While platforms like Shopify do make it easier to sell products, the integration of Shopify with other platforms is complex.

 I also quickly discovered that driving traffic to your website is expensive.
 To keep costs down, I used both paid search and advertising as well as organic methods.
 One such tool is this blog.
 Publishing content on your website will help you rank higher.
 People will find your site if you publish useful information and share your own stories.
 It can also help you establish your brand and voice, as well as build relationships with customers.
 It also aids conversions by directing traffic to your store and assisting customers in making informed decisions.
 Building a social media presence, and community and creating content also takes time and effort, but it is extremely necessary.

-You will encounter numerous difficulties and challenges during the lengthy process.
-I discovered that it takes perseverance, mental fortitude, and patience, and it's my passion, my WHY and values that drive me forward, which is how 2Bodies Swim was born.
+For anyone looking to start an online business, particularly if you have physical product, You will encounter numerous difficulties and challenges during the lengthy process.
+I discovered that it takes perseverance, mental fortitude, and patience.
+Staying aligned with passion, my WHY and values drove me forward, which is how 2Bodies Swim was born.

 In October 2020, I crafted a vision for the brand, one that was part of the ever-changing fashion industry and one that focused on slow fashion and classic design.
 It was my goal to create sustainable swimsuits that were well-made, sexy, and timeless, with an emphasis on earthy colours.
 I wanted to ensure that the fabric used was high-quality yet still affordable for the customer.
-In addition, I sought out a team of artisans who could hand-sew the garments with an eye for detail that would bring the swimsuits to life.
+In addition, I sought out a team of artisans who had extensive knowledge constructing swim and sportswear garments.
+With an eye for detail, that was able to bring my swimsuit designs to life.

-My appreciation for the environment grew as a child spending time in Muskoka, Ontario, and I was always aware of the importance of our water systems for wildlife and people's well-being.
-I also spent time on the oceans and beaches of the East Coast of Canada, further solidifying my appreciation for our oceans.
+My appreciation for the environment grew as a child spending time up north in Muskoka, Ontario.
+I was always aware of the importance of the symbiosis of nature, our water systems for wildlife and people's well-being.
+I also spent time on the oceans and beaches of the East Coast of Canada, further solidifying my appreciation for our ocean.

 Aligned with my values, I wanted my products to help fight and reduce plastic water pollution, inspire and empower women, and celebrate Mother Earth.
-I then crafted my mission and vision and needed to find a name—one that would embody the essence of the mission—and 2Bodies was born.
-The concept behind 2Bodies is that one body represents empowering women, and the other body represents water and removing plastics and waste.
+I then crafted my vision and needed to find a name—one that would embody the essence of the mission—and 2Bodies was born.
+The concept behind 2Bodies is the deep interconnectedness we have with our ocean and earth, that one body represents empowering women, and the other body represents our bodies of water.

-After registering the name, I submitted paperwork to the government to get a business number, set up an HST tax account, create a logo, and build a draft website on Shopify.
+After registering the name, I submitted paperwork to the government to get a business number, set up an HST tax account, create a logo, and built out social media and a draft website on Shopify.

 After the fun, it was time to get down to business.
 I now needed to get a business loan for the start-up costs of my company (the design process and my first batch of products to sell).